 Horses with Cushing’s may have an abnormal hair coat outside of winter, laminitis or show a potbelly and fat pouches.
 Other symptoms include, but are not limited to, excessive sweating, increased water consumption, excessive urination, lethargy, poor athletic performance, infertility, muscle wasting, delayed wound healing and increased susceptibility to infections.
 Cushing’s is also more prominent in middle-aged to older horses.

 Cushing’s is a non-reversible disease and can progress if not managed.
 Luckily, if caught early, good nutritional choices, appropriate exercise and preventative care may be the best methods to ensure your horse has a comfortable life.
 In some cases, medication is needed as well.
 One of the most significant measures you can take is managing nutrition and diet.
 Supporting immune system function is very important.
 Provide a diet fortified with proper vitamin and mineral and high levels of antioxidants.
-All Triple Crown feeds utilize EquiMix technology, which provides an innovative blend of advanced supplements including prebiotics, probiotics and six different organic minerals.
+All Triple Crown feeds utilize EquiMix, which provides an innovative blend of advanced supplements including prebiotics, probiotics and seven different organic minerals.
 Also, because horses with Cushing’s are more prone to insulin resistance and high blood sugar, feeds and forages with higher non-structural carbohydrates (NSC) should be avoided.
 NSC’s are what make up the starches and sugars in your horses feed and forage.
 When looking at NSC values, your total diet should be below 20% NSC.
 When dealing with acute cases, keeping the NSC % much lower (closer to 10%) can help extend the quality and longevity of life.

 Fortunately, Triple Crown has several low NSC feed and forage options available: